littlewhywhat/flare/README.md

 cp -r flare-master ~/.local/share/themes
 ```

-Once the theme was copied into the themes directory you can enable it using the Gnome tweak tool.
+Enable the theme using the Gnome tweak tool.